hughobrien/psu-constitution/README.md

 1. The PSU recognises the University of Limerick Students' Union (ULSU) as the representative body for all students in the University.
 The PSU is recognised by the ULSU as fully autonomous and as the representative body for all postgraduate students in the University on all postgraduate issues.

 2. There shall be a PSU Executive Nominee on the ULSU Executive and ULSU Council.
 A representative of the Union shall be a member of the PSU Executive and PSU Council.
 In addition, in accordance with the MoU, a position of participant status for a full time member of the ULSU senior staff shall be created on the PSU Executive in order to ensure continuity.
+TODO: which union is 'the union'?

 3. The MoU in Schedule 6: Memorandum of Understanding, describes the working relationship and financial agreement between the PSU and ULSU.
 Any amendments to the MoU have to be approved by Student Council, PSU Council and in the case of amendments relating to Clubs and Societies, Article 11: Clubs and Societies, stipulates the amendments needs to be presented to C&S Council.